iona-b/blog-posts/Memoization and Recursion/README.md

 // 6765
 ```

 Great!
 We now have a more efficient recursive solution which avoids redoing the same work.
+This means that, when implemented correctly, our runtime becomes linear rather than exponential, which is a huge improvement.

 Additionally, as this is a pretty generic function, we could even reuse it in combination with other recursive functions.
 In that case, you might also want to increase the number of arguments the function is able to take, for instance using ...args, in order to make it more abstract.

 ### A Note on Memoization
 By creating a cache, we're using additional space, so you have to decide whether that's worth the improved speed.
 If you have a very large range of inputs where it's fairly unlikely that you'll need to repeat the same calculations, memoization may not be an efficient solution after all.